Try this fitness circuit on your next Leg Day – to give your thighs sleek power and strength.

 Pick up two heavy dumbbells and walk them 30 paces, keeping your posture tall, your navel pulled in, and your knees slightly soft.

 People underestimate the efficacy of this particular exercise.
 It brings results and should be done more often.

 40 knee-ups while traveling.

 No hurdles required for this exercise.
 Start out in a run, then switch to 20 very fast knee-ups.
-Turn around and run the other direction and, again, 20 knee-ups as quick as you can.
+Turn around and run the other direction and, again, 20 knee-ups as quickly as you can.

 Kick your straight leg up in front of you above waist level, as you reach down with the opposite arm and touch your toes.
 Travel forward as you do so.
 Great for your abs, obliques, hip flexors, quads, and overall mobility.

 Take a large jump forward and a small step quickly back.